-- 5.1 Although serious incidents involving radicalisation have not occurred within ADMAT to date, it is important for us to be constantly vigilant and remain fully informed about the issues which affect the local area, city and society in which we teach.
+- 5.1 Although serious incidents involving radicalisation have not occurred within the Trust to date, it is important for us to be constantly vigilant and remain fully informed about the issues which affect the local area, city and society in which we teach.
 Staff are reminded to suspend any 'professional disbelief' that instances of radicalisation 'could not happen here' and to be 'professionally inquisitive' where concerns arise, referring any concerns through the appropriate channels.
 (See appendix 1 Dealing with referrals) - 5.2 We believe that it is possible to intervene to protect people who are vulnerable.
 Early intervention is vital, and staff must be aware of the established processes for front line professionals to refer concerns about individuals and/or groups.
-We must have the confidence to challenge, the confidence to intervene and ensure that we have strong safeguarding practices based on the most up-to-date guidance and best practise.

-- 5.3 Members of the school or MAT Strategic Leadership Team (SLT) are trained as Designated Senior Leaders for Child Protection and Safeguarding and will deal swiftly with any referrals made by staff or with concerns reported by staff. - 5.4 The CEO/Executive Head Teacher/Head of School/SLT will discuss the most appropriate course of action on a case-by-case basis and will decide when a referral to external agencies is needed (see appendix 1 Dealing with referrals) - 5.5 As with any child protection referral, staff must be made aware that if they do not agree with a decision not to refer, they can make the referral themselves and will be given the contact details to do this via the safeguarding board in the staffroom.
+We must have the confidence to challenge, the confidence to intervene and ensure that we have strong safeguarding practices based on the most up-to-date guidance and best practise. - 5.3 Members of the individual school staff and Trust Senior Academy Leadership Team (SALT) are trained as Designated Senior Leaders for Child Protection and Safeguarding and will deal swiftly with any referrals made by staff or with concerns reported by staff.
+Using the latest Government guidance which is designed to explain the Prevent referral process and the statutory responsibilities to keep children, young people and adult learners safe from the risk of extremist ideology or radicalisation our DSLs are fully prepared to respond effectively and get support for people who may be being exploited by radicalising influences.
+Sections in the guidance include: - The Prevent duty: an introduction for those with safeguarding responsibilities - Understanding and identifying radicalisation risk in your education setting - Managing risk of radicalisation in your education setting - Case studies - 5.4 The CEO/Executive Head Teacher/Head of School/SLT will discuss the most appropriate course of action on a case-by-case basis and will decide when a referral to external agencies is needed (see appendix 1 Dealing with referrals) - 5.5 As with any child protection referral, staff must be made aware that if they do not agree with a decision not to refer, they can make the referral themselves and will be given the contact details to do this via the safeguarding board in the staffroom.